yuyttenhove/yuyttenhove/README.md

 ## Hi there 👋

-🔭 I’m currently working on astrophysical simulations
+🔭 I’m currently working on astrophysical simulations (PhD)

 ⚡ I love using Rust for personal projects or wherever I get the chance to